mozilla-b2g/gaia-email-libs-and-more/README.md

 The easiest and most fun way to use ArbPL is to run the server.
 This is because the UI is able to use Socket.IO to update as new test runs come in.
 To be able to do this, the setup process looks generally like this:
+(And make sure your nodejs version is between v0.6 and v0.8.)

 ```
 sudo apt-get install graphviz